OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Fey Ancestry***.
 The drider has advantage on saving throws against being charmed, and magic can't put the drider to sleep.

 ***Innate Spellcasting***.
 The drider's innate spellcasting ability is Wisdom (spell save DC 13).
-The drider can innately cast the following spells, requiring no material components:
+The drider can innately cast the following spells, requiring no material **Components:**

-At will: *dancing lights*
+At will: dancing lights

-1/day each: *darkness, faerie fire*
+1/day each: darkness, faerie fire

 ***Spider Climb***.
 The drider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.